 Central Michigan University’s School of Communication, Journalism, and Media in Mount Pleasant has a Master of Arts in Communication that is a generalist program with electives that students can use to tailor their program of study.
 Students take core classes in communication research design, graduate research skills in communication, communication research methods, contemporary communication theory, rhetorical criticism, and organizational communication.
 In addition, they choose 6-12 credits of electives to tailor their course of study in areas such as interpersonal communication, political communication, health communication, and professional communication.
 Students have the option of taking a comprehensive examination or completing a master’s thesis as their final graduation requirement.

 Wayne State University’s Department of Communication in Detroit offers a Master of Arts in Communication with concentrations in Communication Studies, Journalism, and Public Relations and Organizational Communication.
 Students’ core and elective classes differ depending on their selected concentration.
 For example, students of the Communication Studies emphasis must take core classes in graduate studies in communication, communication theory and methods, rhetorical analysis, and quantitative and qualitative research methods.
 They can then take classes in the theory of argumentation, communication and culture, feminist rhetorical criticism, and new media theory.
 Students of the Journalism concentration take core classes in the history of American journalism, diversity issues in journalism and reporting, and the fundamentals of graduate studies in communication, and can subsequently take courses covering media’s impact on society, mass media and political communication, media management, documentary films, investigative reporting, and more.
+The Public Relations and Organizational Communication concentration features core courses in organizational communication, public relations campaigns, and a required internship.

 Online Master’s in Communication Programs in Michigan

 Currently there are three in-state schools that offer online master’s in communication programs.
-Online programs may be ideal for students who live in Northern Michigan and Upper Michigan who are not in commuting distance to a campus-based program, and who do not want to relocate for graduate school.
+Online programs may be ideal for students who live in Northern Michigan and Upper Michigan who are not within commuting distance to a campus-based program, and who do not want to relocate for graduate school.
 (Currently, Northern Michigan University in Marquette does not offer a master’s in communication program.)
-Online programs are also an option for students who live near a campus-based program but need the flexibility of an online program due to personal or professional reasons.
+Online programs are also a helpful option for students who live near a campus-based program but need the flexibility of an online program due to personal or professional reasons.

 Wayne State University offers an online Master of Science in Communication, specifically with a concentration in Public Relations and Organizational Communication.
 This online program is equivalent to Wayne State University’s campus-based Master of Arts in Communication program of the same concentration.
 Students of this program take core courses in public relations theory, campaign development, organizational communication, key communication theories and methods, and one research course in qualitative research, quantitative research, rhetorical criticism, or audience surveying and measurement.
+From there, students complete two concentration-specific courses in areas like new media theory and practice, communication ethics, health and risk communication, and communication consulting.
 Students are also required to fulfill a supervised internship, which can be at their current place of work, for a public service organization, or for an organization in the private sector.
-From there, students complete two concentration-specific courses in areas like new media theory and practice, communication ethics, health and risk communication, and communication consulting.
 For their final graduation requirement, students complete a capstone project with faculty guidance.

 Directory of Master’s in Communication Programs in Michigan